 Once the tune is purchased, you will receive a confirmation email that has some required info, from there we will get you a base map and start working on the tune from there.
 With each map that is sent you will be asked to provide specific datalogs which will give us the data we need to correctly dial in your tune.

 2. How long does it take to get a base map after purchase.

-Typically 1-3 business days after purchase is made, and info for tune is sent in for the tune, the base map will be sent out.
+Typically 1-3 business days after purchase is made, and info for tune is sent in for the tune, the base map will be made and sent out.
 Business days are Mon-Fri.